-Workgroups are formed to enable participants in the IRWM Program to work through particular topics and develop recommendations for the larger group.
-The RAC receives Workgroup recommendation(s) and subsequently makes its final recommendation(s) to the RWMG governing bodies.
-Workgroups members are nominated by the RAC but are not required to be RAC members; interested parties and members of the public are welcome as long as they have relevant experience and perspective to actively contribute to Workgroup decisions.
+Workgroups are formed to enable participants in the IRWM Program to work through specific topics and develop recommendations for the larger group.
+The RAC receives Workgroup recommendation(s) subsequently makes and its final recommendation(s) to the RWMG governing bodies.
+Workgroups members are nominated by the RAC but are not required to be RAC members: interested parties and members of the public are welcome to participate, provided they have relevant experience and perspective to actively contribute to Workgroup decisions.
 Fourteen Workgroups, described in Table 6-3, have been formed to date to support the IRWM Program.

 Breakout groups are used at RAC meetings to ensure that all stakeholders have a chance to weigh in.

 Photo credit: Sally Johnson, Woodard & Curran